microsoft/r-server-fraud-detection/business-manager.md

 <p></p>
 <div class="sql">
-SQL Server R Services takes advantage of the power of SQL Server 2016 and ScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
+SQL Server R Services takes advantage of the power of SQL Server (2016 or higher) and ScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.
 <p></p>
 This solution shows how to preprocess data, create new features, train R models, and perform predictions in-database.
 The final table in the SQL Server database provides a predicted value for each transaction.
 This predicted value, which can be interpreted as a probability of fraud, can help you determine whether you wish to try to interrupt the transaction.
 <p></p>